AI Gone Rogue, or AI Governance Gone Missing?

 For Irish SMEs, AI governance is not only a technical or operational issue.
 It is also a regulatory one.
 The EU AI Act entered into force on 2 August 2024 and applies directly in Ireland without the need for separate national legislation.
 There is no SME exemption from its scope.

 Prohibited practices under Article 5 applied from 2 February 2025.
 Transparency obligations under Article 50 apply from 2 August 2026.
 Proposed Digital Omnibus amendments would defer certain high-risk compliance deadlines to 2 December 2027, but the final operative date should be checked against the adopted text.[8]
-In May 2026, Ireland's Department of Enterprise confirmed a provisional agreement on the Digital Omnibus on AI, which introduces targeted amendments to increase legal certainty and reduce compliance costs.
-These changes do not remove obligations.
-They are intended to make implementation more workable.
+In May 2026, Ireland's Department of Enterprise confirmed a provisional agreement on the Digital Omnibus on AI, which makes targeted changes to give businesses more legal certainty and lower the cost of compliance.
+These changes do not remove any obligations.
+They are meant to make the rules easier to put into practice.
 For the most serious breaches, fines can reach up to €35 million or 7% of global annual turnover.[9]

 Deployers of Annex III high-risk AI systems are also required to complete a Fundamental Rights Impact Assessment under Article 27 before deployment.

 For organisations already familiar with ISO 9001 or ISO 27001, ISO/IEC 42001 provides a useful reference point.
-Published in December 2023, it is the first international AI Management System standard.
 It is voluntary, but it gives organisations a structured way to manage AI governance using the familiar Plan, Do, Check, Act cycle: plan the governance approach, do what was planned, check whether it is working, and act on what is found.[10]
 AI governance does not have to begin from a blank page.
 For a full breakdown of EU AI Act timelines and deployer obligations, see What the August 2026 EU AI Act deadline means for Irish SMEs.

 Twelve questions to ask before connecting AI to your business systems